ginkgostreet/grav-theme-ginkgo-rtfm/README.md

 # Ginkgo RTFM

-The Ginkgo RTFM theme is a customized version of the default [Grav Learn](http://learn.getgrav.org) theme, and includes some extra configurable options:
+The Ginkgo RTFM theme is a customized version of the default [Grav Learn](http://learn.getgrav.org) theme, and includes some extra features:

-- Logo URL
+- Configurable logo URL in the theme options (either in Admin UI or ginkgo-rtfm.yaml)
+- Addition of a Table of Contents for `docs` page types in the theme, which uses the [Page Toc](https://github.com/trilbymedia/grav-plugin-page-toc) plugin.
+I'm pretty sure this feature in the theme will fail silently if the plugin is disabled or not present, haven't tested it though.

 # Installation

 Installing the Ginkgo RTFM theme can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 The theme is designed to be used to provide a documentation site.
-You can see this in action at [learn.hibbittsdesign.org](http://learn.hibbittsdesign.org)
+You can see this in action at [rtfm.ginkgo.st](http://rtfm.ginkgo.st)

 ## GitHub Installation (Preferred)